 On Monday, May 17th, 2017, The United States Supreme Court ruled on the case Howell v.
 Howell, a case RPM Law has been following closely and wrote about earlier (here).

 The case was based on Mr. Howell and Mrs. Howell’s 1991 divorce.
-The couple was litigating their divorce with on 1 year until Mr. Howell’s retirement from the military.
-In the end the couple’s divorce decree specified that Mrs. Howell would receive half of his military retirement pay.
+The couple was litigating their divorce for one year until Mr. Howell’s retirement from the military.
+In the end, the couple’s divorce decree specified that Mrs. Howell would receive half of his military retirement pay.
 But in 2005, was awarded VA Disability pay that reduced his retirement by $250, which reduced Mrs. Howell’s monthly portion by $125.
 Claiming that her personal property interest in the retirement had been wrongly reduced Mrs. Howell went back to court, where she argued that, even if Mr. Howell’s retirement pay had been reduced, she should still receive half of what his retirement pay would have been without the disability benefits.
-The Maricopa Superior Court, Arizona State Appellate Court, and the Arizona State Supreme Court all agreed with her, but on May 15, 2017 the US Supreme Court reversed, siding with Mr. Howell.
+The Maricopa Superior Court, Arizona State Appellate Court, and the Arizona State Supreme Court all agreed with her, but on May 15, 2017, the US Supreme Court reversed, siding with Mr. Howell.